No Excuses

 Third Round

-When performing this workout, you will move from one exercise to the next without stopping.
+Fourth Round When performing this workout, you will move from one exercise to the next without stopping.
 There is no rest in between rounds.

 If you become stuck with an exercise, rest briefly and do your best to continue.
-If you run out of gas on the pull-up bar, try to hang from the bar for the remaining time, rather than simply sitting down to rest.
+If you run out of gas on the pull-up bar, try to hang from the bar for the remaining time, rather than sitting down to rest.

 This workout can be performed 1 to 3 days per week depending on your condition and weekly workload.
 This workout is just one of many that is featured in the Never Gymless text.
 A complete 50 day program is also included, with details on how to construct a routine specific to your goals.

 About the Author - Ross Enamait is an innovative athlete and trainer, whose training style is among the most intense that you will find.
-Ross is committed to excellence and advancements in high performance conditioning and functional strength development.
+Ross is committed to excellence and advancements in high performance conditioning and strength development.
 He has a sincere interest in helping today's athlete in their quest for greatness.